openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 M
 ****

-.. _Math Expression Input Problem:
+.. _Math Expression_g:

 **Math Expression Input Problem**

   A problem that requires students to enter a mathematical expression as text, such as e=m*c^2.

-  For more information, see :ref:`Math Response Formatting for Students`.
+  For more information, see `Entering Mathematical and Scientific Expressions`_.

 .. _MathJax: